Chris Hosea: Double Zero

 Hosea's second book of poems, Double Zero, was published in 2016 by Prelude.
 Poet Ben Fama called the collection "by turns melancholy, fragmented, and true to feeling....a book-length artist statement via linguistic selfies," and claimed that Double Zero "accurately maps the experience of the contemporary subject."

-The Brooklyn Rail called Hosea's poetry "a statement for our generation," and noted that "Hosea’s excess of language and sensation, more than any recent poetry collection, captures the unlimited economy of text and experience in 2016, a life that is constantly refreshing as our thumbs push forward on our personal screens, “pictures quoted in pictures.”
+In a review of Double Zero, a writer for The Brooklyn Rail suggested Hosea's poetry was "a statement for our generation," saying that "Hosea's excess of language and sensation, more than any recent poetry collection, captures the unlimited economy of text and experience in 2016, a life that is constantly refreshing as our thumbs push forward on our personal screens, 'pictures quoted in pictures.'”

 Writing in Jacket2, poet and critic Joe Fletcher described Double Zero as follows: "These poems reject the model of surface and substratum, linear chains of logic, narrative, or meditation — poetry that conceals and ultimately bestows upon the diligent reader a kernel of meaning.
-Instead, Hosea’s poems are horizontally distributed linguistic planes, glittering splinters of the quotidian sliding through one another, shrapnel of heterogeneous temporalities."
-Double Zero was named a "Best Poetry Book of 2016" by Flavorwire and Entropy Magazine.
+Instead, Hosea's poems are horizontally distributed linguistic planes, glittering splinters of the quotidian sliding through one another, shrapnel of heterogeneous temporalities."
+Double Zero was named a "Best Poetry Book of 2016" by Flavorwire and Entropy Magazine."Best Poetry Books of 2016," Entropy Magazine.
+Retrieved March 7, 2017.

-Curation, Residencies, and Visual Art

-Hosea was curator of the Brooklyn-based Blue Letter Reading Series, which was named "Best Reading Series (Poetry)" in New York City by The L Magazine.
-Hosea is the recipient of fellowship residencies from Vermont Studio Center, Writers Omi Ledig House, and Elizabeth Bishop House in Great Village, Nova Scotia.
-Hosea was also the recipient of a 2016 artist residency from the Massachusetts Museum of Contemporary Art.
+Artwork, curation, and residencies

 Hosea's visual-art collaboration with painter Kim Bennett was the subject of a 2015 exhibition at Bushwick, Brooklyn gallery Transmitter.

-Also included in the Transmitter show were selected postcards from Hosea's continuing mail-art work The postcard project (aka "What do you feel?"
-2011-ongoing).
+Also included in the Transmitter show were selected postcards from Hosea's ongoing mail-art project The postcard project (aka "What do you feel?)
+(2012-present).
+In 2020, The Metropolitan Museum of Art published a short video featuring The postcard project.Hosea's performance piece Free Poetry (2014-ongoing), in which poems are improvised to audience specifications, has been performed at Ugly Duckling Presse and Art Omi, among other spaces.So Many Fortresses (2010-2012), a poem-video collaboration with artist Jane Hsu, was performed in 2012 at Ran Tea House in Williamsburg, Brooklyn.

 Hosea was curator of the 2012 group show "Ode to Street Hassle" at BronxArtSpace that featured Zoe Leonard, Amy Touchette, Myles Paige, Kim Bennett, Kimi Hodges, and others.

+Hosea was curator of the Brooklyn-based Blue Letter Reading Series.
+Performers included poets Saeed Jones, Eileen Myles, and Tracy K. Smith, who read at Blue Letter's first event, in February 2011.
+The Blue Letter series was named "Best Reading Series (Poetry)" in New York City by The L Magazine.

+Hosea was later curator of the One Bleecker poetry reading series at Codex Books in Noho, Manhattan, from 2018 to 2020.
+Featured poets included Andrew Durbin, Bunny Rogers, and Masha Tupitsyn.

+Hosea is the recipient of fellowship residencies from Vermont Studio Center, Writers Omi Ledig House, and Elizabeth Bishop House in Great Village, Nova Scotia.

+Hosea was also the recipient of 2016 and 2020 artist residencies from the Massachusetts Museum of Contemporary Art.